-The 1935 design of the Federal Open Market Committee unquestionably leaves the voting Reserve Bank presidents and the Fed governors as colleagues on the most important of their duties.
+The 1935 design of the FOMC unquestionably leaves the voting Reserve Bank presidents and the Fed governors as colleagues on the most important of their duties.
 But the statute also leaves in place a significant oversight role for the Board in two aspects of the Reserve Banks' key operations: bank supervision and the selection of the Reserve Bank presidents.
 In the first instance, there is progress toward the assertion of supremacy for the more accountable Board of Governors; in the second, there is mostly confusion.

-1. The Reserve Bank Presidential Process
+1. The Reserve Bank presidential process.
 As mentioned previously, Fed governance was a much debated part of the legislative process in 1913.
-But the act spent no time at all describing how the Federal Reserve Banks' chief officers would be selected, beyond giving that power to their boards of directors.66
+But the act spent no time at all describing how the Federal Reserve Banks' chief officers would be selected, beyond giving that power to their boards of directors.
+60 Immediately, the directors of the newly established Federal Reserve Banks selected "governors" to lead them, even though the statute made no mention of such a position (focusing instead on "chairmen" of the Federal Reserve Banks and "Federal Reserve agents"-the only mention of a "governor" was for the Federal Reserve Board).

-65 I first analyze this phenomenon with a smaller dataset in Conti-Brown (2018).
+59 I first analyze this phenomenon with a smaller dataset in Conti-Brown (2018).